jnabin/Crowd-Funding-WIth-Transaction-Validator/readme.txt

-user with type 2 are the validators,, as a immutable function i have use class with private property
+user with type 2 are the validators,, as a immutable function i have use class with private property.
+The node version are used as validator.
+The laravel version is used as main system.
+There is macro service also from laravel to node application